Project: LEAD Project Linking Education and Accountability for Development in Morocco

 These governance challenges contribute to poor performance at the sector level.
 In the education sector, Morocco suffers from low quality of education as reflected in performance indicators on learning outcomes.
 The country ranks as one of the weakest performers in the Arab world in this regard.
 Furthermore, there is limited transparency in the use of public resources in the education sector as well as considerable levels of teacher absenteeism.
-In the last years, the country has embarked on a decentralization reform with several implications for the education sector.
-Regional Education Offices (AREFs) have been granted increased administrative and financial autonomy to set education policies at the local level, opening up new opportunities to enhance public participation and accountability.
+In recent years, the country has embarked on decentralization reforms with several implications for the education sector.
+Regional Education Offices (AREFs) have been granted increased administrative and financial autonomy to set education policies at the local level, opening new opportunities to enhance public participation and accountability.

 1. At 26 schools, Parents’ Associations (PAs), teachers, students and Principals use the participatory ‘Statement of School Agreement’ tool to increase transparency on schools’ available resources, and jointly develop plans to address the main constraints identified.
 The mechanism will be deployed in additional 24 schools during the 2017-18 school year.

 2. 26 PAs (950 parents, including 495 mothers) have been trained on social accountability, NGO management, gender-sensitive approaches and governance.
 This training program will reach 24 PAs during the school year 2017-18.

 3. 316 officials (including 91 women) received training to maintain better communication and collaboration with the PAs.

 There are already many lessons learned as project work continues in Morocco, which include:

 The lessons learned by CARE International Maroc from the implementation of its SCORE project (Supporting Community based Organizations in Requesting Equity in service provision) benefitted the original project design.
 The SCORE project a social accountability project funded by the World Bank that successfully tested the use of Community Score Cards to improve social services in the region of Grand Casablanca.